camunda/camunda-modeler-plugin-example/README.md

 This example serves as a starting point for creating your own plugin for the [Camunda Modeler](https://github.com/camunda/camunda-modeler-plugin-example).

-For further documentation on how to create your own plugins see the [documentation](https://github.com/camunda/camunda-modeler/tree/547-plugins/docs/plugins).

 ## Buidling Client Plugins

 Install Browserify for bundling: